 Nearly 1.5 million people in the United States are estimated to be living with aortic stenosis, a narrowing of the main heart valve that impedes blood flow from the heart.
-For years, open heart surgery was the best option to remedy this condition in patients, but continued research in the field has led to transcatheter aortic valve replacement (TAVR) becoming a new alternative.
+For years, open heart surgery was the best option to remedy this heart valve disease in patients, but continued research in the field has led to transcatheter aortic valve replacement (TAVR) becoming a new alternative.

 As opposed to open heart surgery, TAVR is a surgical alternative that sends a catheter through a small needle puncture, usually in a blood vessel in the leg.
 TAVR has transformed care for patients with aortic stenosis by offering a minimally invasive treatment option with decreased risk factors and shorter recovery times (one to three versus five to seven days) as demonstrated through multiple research studies and completed clinical procedures.

 “Patients with severe, symptomatic, untreated aortic stenosis have a five-year prognosis that’s worse than metastatic breast or lung cancer — with a survival of less than five percent in some cases,” said Robert Stoler, MD, FACC, FSCAI, director of the cardiac catheterization lab at Baylor Heart and Vascular Hospital.
 “TAVR is revolutionary in its ability to treat patients with this fatal disease.”